loloRvz/ebedding-wamr/README.md

 sudo apt-get install gcc build-essential
 ```

-If you'd like to make modifications to the wasm module and rebuild it you'll
+If you'd like to add you own modifications to the wasm module and rebuild
-need to:
+it you'll need to:
 * Clone the [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime)
 repo and define its root as ```WAMR_DIR``` in your environment variables.
 * Be able to [build WASM applications](https://github.com/bytecodealliance/wasm-micro-runtime/blob/main/doc/build_wasm_app.md):